 - In the drop-down menu, select the appropriate permission (see Note).

 "Make changes to events” allows the delegate to edit the calendar, and “Make changes AND manage sharing” also allows the delegate to edit the delegated calendars’ Sharing options.
 For example, the delegate could give someone else access to the calendar(s) while he or she is on vacation.

 The delegate will now have access to the calendar(s) and can see and modify all the events on the calendar.
 Delegates, if you have permission to “Make changes AND manage sharing,” you’ll see the calendar in your own “My calendars list.”
 If you only have permission to “Make changes to events,” you’ll see the calendar in your “Other calendars” list.
 Using a delegated calendar is virtually the same as using your own calendar; however, you will want to keep the following things in mind:

 - When you create a new event for the delegated calendar, be sure to choose the calendar from the "Calendar" drop-down on the event creation pop-up so you are adding an event to that calendar and not your own.

 - If the calendar is visible to everyone within Cedarville University, make sure that you mark confidential meetings or events of a sensitive nature as "Private."
-Do so by selecting the "Private" radio button in the "Privacy" section of event details page.
+Do so by selecting the "Private" radio button in the "Visibility" section of the event details page.
 Then only meeting participants will be able to see the event.

 Keywords: proxy, access, share, calendar, delegate